As an Amazon Associate we earn from qualifying purchases.

 Do you ever get cravings for chocolate milk but never have syrup on hand?
 Or maybe you just now realized cocoa powder has an expiration date and need a quick way to use it all up?
 Or maybe you just really can’t stand that fake stuff in the brown jug.
-Well no matter what scenario you are in, we have a simple and easy solution for you – homemade cocoa powder chocolate sauce.
+Well no matter what scenario you are in, I have a simple and easy solution for you – homemade cocoa powder chocolate sauce.

 What is Cocoa Powder Chocolate Sauce?

 Cocoa powder chocolate sauce (or chocolate syrup) is really just a chocolate flavored liquid that can be drizzled onto or stirred into desserts.
 It’s made from cocoa powder, which is a common kitchen ingredient!

 This is one of the easiest sauces you can make – I’m going to make a simple syrup with cocoa powder in it.
 Yes that is it.
 It is exactly what it sounds like: chocolate and syrup.

 There are really only 2 main ingredients, one of which is sugar.
 A good chocolate sauce starts with good chocolate.
 I prefer the special dark cocoa powder with the red band branding on the container.

 When developing this recipe there is one technique that I think makes it much easier.
 That is how to dissolve cocoa powder into water.
 You definitely don’t want clumps in your sauce.

 To eliminate clumps you add a tiny bit of water first and form a slurry or paste.
 From there, you can dilute with more water to get a syrup or sauce.

 Pro tip: this works equally well for mixing the “wasabi” you get at sushi places with soy sauce.